conner-olsen/dotfiles/README.md

 ### Application Installations

-This install all the applications I use on macOS.
-It is mainly just for me to have a quick way to install everything I need on new machines, so it's not really recommended for anyone else.
+This install all the applications I use on MacOS It is mainly just for me to have a quick way to install everything I need on new machines, so it's not really recommended for anyone else.

 ```zsh
 zsh -c "$(curl -fsSL https://raw.githubusercontent.com/arealconner/dotfiles/main/install-apps.sh)"
 ```

 ### Install All

 This is not recommended for anyone else as this will essentially install my entire setup.
 It's just a convenience script for me to install everything I need on a new machine.

 ```zsh
 zsh -c "$(curl -fsSL https://raw.githubusercontent.com/arealconner/dotfiles/main/install.sh)"
 ```